paraglider-project/paraglider/docs/source/examples/multicloud.rst

 Steps:

-1. Log into VM C and try to ping VM A. The ping should fail.
+1. Picking up where we left off with the multicloud connection, log into VM C and try to ping VM A. The ping should fail.

 2. Set the permit list on VM A to allow pings from VM C.